Square and Helcim both offer powerful software, mobile credit card readers, and no monthly fees. Find out which one is right for you.

 |

 The main thing that Helcim and Square have in common is that they’re among a small handful of payment processors on the market that tailor their services (and pricing) to meet the needs of small businesses.
-However, they both differ in how they go about meeting those needs.
+However, they both differ in how they meet those needs.

 - Offers stable, full-service merchant accounts